ontimize/docs/docs/systems/systems_sdms.md

 </div>
 </div>

-# Endpoints
+## Endpoints

 The endpoints set by the `OSdmsRestController` are the following:

+{: .note}
-**Note:** If the workspace is not sent in an http request, the SDMS will set the `default` workspace as the active workspace.
+> If the workspace is not sent in an http request, the SDMS will set the `default` workspace as the active workspace.
 But if the default workspace has variables, you will need to pass it the workspace with the variable values to access the workspace.
-{: .notice--info}

 {{"**Find by ID**" | markdownify }}